Poikilos/RotoCanvasPaint/readme.md

 and format support) may be impractical to be achieved by volunteer programmers, or may be impossible for technical reasons described above.

-## Changes
-* (2016-08-05) detect format instead of ever using the strings "png" or ".png" during loading (but continue to use png for all saved image data, as nondestructive layers)

 ## Caveats
 * Lag during frame loading cannot be avoided, since each video frame